SarwarEbrahimi01/Airline-Reservations-Management-System-/README.md

 ### 📁 **Project Files**

-- **flight-booking-entity-diagram.png** – A detailed ER diagram illustrating the workflow and structure of the flight booking system.
+- **Airline.drawio** – A detailed ER diagram illustrating the workflow and structure of the flight booking system.
-- **flight-management-overview.pptx** – A presentation providing a step-by-step walkthrough of the system's entities and relationships.
+- **Airline-Reservation-System.pptx** – A presentation providing a step-by-step walkthrough of the system's entities and relationships.

 ---